harshyadavjiii/dwm/README.md

 I have not customise my Set-Up just changed the wallpaper of my choice, changed some colors for wallpaper theme and changed the statusbar to show necessary details and nothing fancy as I like to keep it minimal and straight forward to use.
 Couple of things is what I added are Support for volume keys and for that I have used amixer and not pulse audio.
 I have also added support for print keys by using scrot so whenever you will hit the print button on your keyboard it will take screenshot.
-Other than that I have a dwmbar script that you can put in your .xprofile Or .xinitrc.
+Other than that I have created a simple dwmbar script that you can put in your .xprofile Or .xinitrc.

 ![alt text](https://i.ibb.co/3Tww6gr/2020-12-27-120112-1366x768-scrot.png)